 - January 2021: The Murphy Centre would like to thank all those generous donors who contributed to the success of the “Inspiring Lives” First Annual Appeal which ran from November 4th to December 11th, 2020.
 Through your support and generosity, the Murphy Centre achieved the modest goal of $20,000.
+A generous $5000 contribution from Nalcor Energy was instrumental in helping us achieve this goal.
 Thank you for helping folks achieve their educational and career goals as we move through the New Year 2021.

 November 18, 2020: Derrick Moore, Murphy Centre Development Coordinator – Inspiring Lives Annual Appeal – VOCM Openline.mp3Download

 - October 2020: We have received a gift from the R. Howard Webster Foundation to support our COVID 19 response in Technology.
 This initiative, across both the Academic and Career Services sites, enables participants to access portable electronic devices and /or connectivity in order to achieve their goals.
 We are most grateful to this Foundation for their generosity and belief in our work.
 It is most encouraging to hear heartwarming accounts of the tangible good this initiative is bringing about in the lives of our participants.

 We appreciate the generosity of our donors!
 Check out the individual acknowledgements below.

 - April-July 2020: VOCM Cares Foundation assisted us with our Readiness program.
 Development Director, Tara Haley apprised us of the $7,000.00 gift.

 - April-July 2020: United Way provided support for our Readiness Program.
 RNC Superintendent Pat Roche notified us of the gift of $10,000.00.

 - April-July 2020: United Way provided us with a grant of $2,500.00 to be used toward our technology support initiative of device provision.